- Some of the best antivirus tools for Windows 7 come from top brands in the industry.

-This antivirus is one of the most effective in early detection phase.
-This feature and many other makes it one of the most stable antiviruses on the market.
-You can find it in a 60-day trial which is basically a free
+This antivirus is one of the most effective in the early detection phase.
+This feature and many others make it one of the most stable antiviruses on the market.

-The trial version of BullGuard scans not only your PC but also your email client software keeping it clean from spam.
-Using the ‘behavioral detection’ tool.
-It is a tool which detects the potential viruses and malware before they become part of the antivirus signature database.
+It is a tool that detects the potential viruses and malware before they become part of the antivirus signature database.

 The latest version of BullGuard comes also with a game booster incorporated.
 If you are a gamer, it will be very helpful for you.
 It will focus your computer resources on the game and will optimize network traffic.

-Finally, the last but not least spot on our list is reserved for AVG.
-Ages-old AVG got redesigned lately and now, besides the exquisite protection features, Windows 7 users can experience better-suited looks, as well.
+A classic in the antivirus software industry, AVG got redesigned and now, besides the exquisite protection features, Windows 7 users can experience better-suited looks, as well.